 The National Parks and Wildlife Act 1974 (NPW Act) is the primary legislation for the protection of some aspects of Aboriginal cultural heritage in NSW.
 Part 6 provides specific protection for Aboriginal objects and declared Aboriginal places by establishing offences of harm, which includes destroying, defacing or damaging an Aboriginal object or place, or moving an Aboriginal object from the land.
 There are a number of defences and exemptions to the offence of harming an Aboriginal object or place.

-The Office of of Environment and Heritage (OEH )has published a Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW to assist individuals and organisations to exercise due diligence when contemplating activities which could harm Aboriginal objects or places.
+The NSW Department of Planning and Environment has published a Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW to assist individuals and organisations to exercise due diligence when contemplating activities which could harm Aboriginal objects or places.
 Anyone who uses due diligence to determine that their actions will not harm Aboriginal objects or places has a defence against prosecution for the strict liability offence if they later harm and object or place.

 The Code also provides a process to determine whether the activity requires an application for an Aboriginal Heritage Impact Permit (AHIP).
 An AHIP – which must be supported by an Aboriginal Cultural Heritage Assessment Report, including evidence of consultation with Aboriginal people – can be issued by the OEH Chief Executive when harm to an Aboriginal object or place cannot be avoided.
 Further information on applying for an AHIP can be found here.

 The Heritage Act 1977

 Items of Aboriginal cultural heritage value, including Post Contact sites, can also be protected by inclusion in the State Heritage Register under the Heritage Act 1977 (NSW).